aisingapore/TagUI/README.md

 # Developers Reference
 ### API
 Automation flows can also be triggered via REST API.
 TagUI has an API service and runner for managing a queue of incoming requests via API.
 To set up, add a crontab entry on your server with the desired frequency to check and process incoming service requests.
 Below example will check every 15 minutes and run pending flows in the queue.
+If there's an automation running in progress, TagUI will wait for the next check instead of concurrently starting a new run.
 ```
 0,15,30,45 * * * * /full_path_on_your_server/tagui_crontab
 ```